rgutierrez-cotech/mac-dev-setup/README.md

 brew install pyenv
 ```

 When finished, you should see instructions to add something to your profile.
-Open your `.bash_profile` in the home directory (you can use `$ subl ~/.bash_profile`), and add the following line:
+Open your `.bash_profile` in the home directory and add the following line:

 ```bash
 if which pyenv > /dev/null; then eval "$(pyenv init -)"; fi